bioinfo-biols/CIRIquant/README.md

 ### License ###

 The code is released under the MIT License.
-See the `LICENSE` for more detail.
+See the `LICENSE` file for more detail.

 ### Prerequisites ###